 Senna in Japanese POP Culture

 A curious fact is that Senna, according to some sources (such as Journalist and Writer Ernesto Rodrigues), was a fan of the Speed Racer anime.
-After all, Senna was a great admirer of Japan and the Japanese people and, during all the times he went to the country, he was extremely well received by the Japanese authorities and the population.
+Above all, Senna was a great admirer of Japan and the Japanese people and, during all the times he went to the country, he was extremely well received by the Japanese authorities and the general population.